WuerthPhoenix/tornado/engine/matcher/README.md

 The following operators are available in the __WHERE__ clause:
 - __'contain'__: Evaluates whether the first argument contains the second one.
 - __'equal'__:  Compares two values and returns whether or not they are equal.
-If one or both of the values do not exist, it returns `false`.
+If both values do not exists, it returns `true`.
+If one of the two values does not exist, it returns `false` the values do not exist, it returns `false`.
 - __'ge'__:  Compares two values and returns whether the first value is greater than or equal to the second one.
 If one or both of the values do not exist, it returns `false`.